lguez/Jumble/docs/installation.md

 directory you get could be called Jumble or Jumble-master (depending on whether you cloned or downloaded a ZIP file).

-2. Create a build subdirectory in the directory you have just downloaded:
+2. Create a build subdirectory in the directory you have just downloaded.
+For example:

-        cd the-directory-you-have-just-downloaded
+        cd ~/Downloads/Jumble-master
         mkdir build
         cd build